A registered investment advisor (RIA) is a type of financial advisory firm bound by fiduciary duty to always act in your best interests as a client.

 RIAs are regulated either by federal or state agencies based on how much money they manage for clients:

 The SEC maintains a database of RIA firms on its Investment Adviser Public Disclosure website.
-There, you can look up firms and individual advisors and access their Form ADV regardless of state or SEC registration.
+You can look up firms and individual advisors and access their Form ADV regardless of state or SEC registration.

-RIAs are also responsible for filing an updated version of their Form ADV every year.
-They must disclose any significant changes the business has undergone, including a change in ownership or a new fee structure.
-These “material changes” can always be found at the very front of a firm’s Form ADV Part 2 brochure.
+When RIAs file their annual Form ADV (required by March 31 each year), they must disclose any significant changes the business has undergone, including a change in ownership or a new fee structure.
+These “material changes” can always be found at the front of a firm’s Form ADV Part 2 brochure.

 Financial advice isn’t a fly-by-night operation.
 RIAs are in the business of establishing long-term relationships with clients by providing more than just investment advice.